Graham Gooch OBE DL is one of England’s greatest ever cricketers.

 The most controversial aspect of Graham Gooch’s career came in 1982 when he decided to lead the first England rebel tour of South Africa.
 He was subsequently banned from test cricket for three years.

-After 118 Tests, aged forty-two, he retired into coaching and as team selector, before becoming a commentator.
+In 1995, after 118 Tests, he retired into coaching and as team selector, before becoming a commentator.

-He returned to coach Essex, before becoming England batting coach in 2012.
+He returned to coach Essex, before becoming the England cricket team batting coach in 2012.

 He has also started the ‘Graham Gooch Scholarship Fund’ an initiative to raise monies to send some of Essex’s best young professionals on overseas scholarships.